Arizona desert lizards hiding from the scorching,

 Now that was some Old School transportation.

-We just piled into the back of our open cattle truck
+piled into the back of our open cattle truck and away we

-that's my hardhat and pack set radio on the hood.
+my hardhat and pack set radio on the hood.
+And I parked

 Please excuse the head bangin' hotshot page theme song that gives me a headache.
 I am old school and would have